Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Introduction/02-Edge-AI-ZCU104/step4.md

      - Name: Vitis AI
      - Location: assign a target download directory or keep empty.
 Vitis will use default path `~/.Xilinx` if this field is empty.
      - Git URL: `https://github.com/Xilinx/Vitis-AI.git`
      - Branch: The branch you'd like to verify with your platform.
-Use `master` for the latest version.
+Use `1.4` for the Vitis-AI version that matches Vitis 2021.1.
+You can use `master` for the latest patched version.
+Please note that once the next major release of Vitis-AI is released, `master` branch will point to it and it may not be compatible with Vitis 2021.1.

    ![missing image](./images/vitis_repo_add_vai.png)